Moon photography can be technically demanding, but Ollie Taylor knows how to get 'out of this world' results

 Twilight and moonlight

-Shooting in twilight is a little more forgiving, as dusk and dawn illuminate the landscape with ambient blue light, thus helping you to balance your exposures.
+Moon photography at twilight is a little more forgiving, as dusk and dawn illuminate the landscape with ambient blue light, thus helping you to balance your exposures.
 For optimum results, you need to learn about the different kinds of twilight.
 Personally I find that nautical twilight and astronomical twilight provide the best results, with beautiful deep blue hues.
 At this point the stars are becoming visible, so if you’re using a wideangle lens (and you’re not worried about recording detail in the surface of the moon) be sure to calculate your shutter speed and focal length for the stars that are visible, or you will suffer star trail.
 Studying lunation, and gauging what phase the moon will be at during your shoot, will help you to plan for different elements such as exposing within the twilights for earthshine.

 Pushing the boundaries